TNC ARCHIVE 2015

 The research period was quite difficult because very little has been written about Jean Corbo or the incarnation of the FLQ of which he was a part.
 Of course, there are books about the history of Québec that give an overview of this period and a few others dealing with a general history of the FLQ.
 But most of these works focus mainly on the 1970 October Crisis, on the Chénier and Libération cells, and deal only superficially with the rest of the FLQ’s history, which lasted ten more years.

-I quickly realized that my main source of information would be the accounts of the trials involving the members of FLQ ’66, which had been taking place from 1966 to 1971.
+I quickly realised that my main source of information would be the accounts of the trials involving the members of FLQ ’66, which had been taking place from 1966 to 1971.
 At first, I thought I could study the transcripts of these trials.
 But when I visited the Justice House in Montréal I was surprised to find that the legal archives are destroyed every 30 years, without regard for the historical value of the documents being destroyed.

 Luckily, our libraries haven’t yet burned their copies of newspapers of the time.
 Looking through five years’ worth of these newspapers, I found hundreds of articles about the activities of FLQ ’66, and about the events that led to Jean’s death.
 But it was gruelling work parsing through these archives: six days a week over a six-month period!
 The historical reconstitution was also hard to achieve since it also necessitated extensive research and a lot of inventiveness due to our limited budget.